Skip to main content

 Standard carbon filters (Brita, PUR standard) do NOT remove fluoride.
 Neither does boiling.
 The Clearly Filtered pitcher is one of the few certified to reduce fluoride significantly.

 Bottom line: The evidence for dental benefits is strong.
 The neurological risk evidence is emerging but contested, and primarily at levels above 1.5 mg/L. If you have young children and want to minimize fluoride exposure as a precaution, an RO system is the most effective option.
-Check your utility report to see your actual fluoride level.
+Check your public water system report to see your actual fluoride level.

 MORE GUIDES